wp-statistics/wp-statistics/readme.txt

 = I've activated the plugin but the menus don't show up and nothing happens? =

 WP Statistics requires PHP 5.4, if it has detected an older version of PHP installed it will active cleanly in WordPress but disable all functionality, you will have to upgrade to PHP 5.4 or above for it to function.
-WP Statistics will display an error on your plugin list just below the WP Statistics entry to let you know.
+WP Statistics will display an error at the top of your plugin list to let you know.

 If there is no error message there may be something else wrong, your first thing to try is disabling your other plugins as they can sometimes cause conflicts.